scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 the answer is, again, Python.

 In particular, we base this case study on the excellent scikit-learn [Ped11]_ Python library.
-The scikit-learn provides easy to use and efficient tools for data analysis.
+Scikit-learn provides easy to use and efficient tools for data analysis.
 Most importantly, it provides routines for many important Data Science concepts such as machine learning, cross validation, etc.  In fact, this case study is inspired